dijo-d/RouteSage/README.md

 * **AST-Based Extraction**: Leverages Python’s `ast` module for robust route introspection.
 * **Retry Mechanism**: Built-in efficient model retry logic to handle transient failures.

-> **Note:** This is currently a Python package available via editable install and is not yet published on PyPI.
+> **Note:** This is currently a Python package available via github repository and is not yet published on PyPI.

 ## Installation